 Assists in balancing symptoms of shock and vertigo

-According to TCM, lavender oil is cooling and may be used to clear heat, and soothe and support the Qi of the heart.
+TCM believes that lavender oil is cooling and may be used for clearing heat, and soothing and support the Qi of the heart.

-In Ayurvedic uses, this oil has cooling and drying energy to help relax the mind, soothe tension and anxiety, ease frustration and pent up emotions, and to evoke calmness and composure.
+In Ayurvedic practice, this oil has cooling and drying energy to help calm the mind, soothe tension and anxiety, ease frustration and built up emotions, and to evoke calmness and composure.

 Lavender can be used to integrate spirituality into everyday life.
 The calming and relaxing qualities of lavender can help in reaching deeper states of meditation. it also helps to bring the higher and lower chakra centers into harmony with each other.

-In the world of essential oils, Lavender is one of the most commonly used oils due to its versatility and pleasant scent.
-This is one oil that should be a part of everyone's collection!
+In the world of essential oils, Lavender is one of the most frequently used oils due to its versatility and pleasant scent.
+This is one essential oil that should be a part of everyone's collection!

-Like all true lavenders, this oil used by any method is the number one stress reducer in aromatherapy.
-An aromatic 'rescue remedy', it aids in any situation where emotion overwhelms the mind; calming headaches and anxiety, as well as invigorating the senses.
+Like all true lavenders, this oil used by any method is one of the best stress reducer in aromatherapy.
+An aromatic 'rescue remedy', it assists any situation where emotion overwhelms the mind; lessening headaches and anxiety, as well as invigorating the senses.

-Lavender is the most popular essential oil used in aromatherapy because of its very wide array of uses.
-In addition to the calming effects, and the balancing effects in beauty care, lavender is a highly regarded wound healer.
-The oil is notably effective on small kitchen burns, or when blended 50/50 with Tea Tree serves as an all purpose, highly soothing antiseptic, suitable for all the cuts and scrapes of youth.
+Lavender is one of the most popular essential oils used in aromatherapy because of its very wide possibility of uses.
+In addition to the relaxing effects, and the balancing effects in beauty care, lavender is a well-known wound healer.
+The oil is notably effective on minor kitchen burns, or when blended 50/50 with Tea Tree acts as an all-purpose, highly soothing antiseptic, suitable for all the cuts or scrapes.

 Massage, compress, bath, sitz bath, douche, ointment, skincare

-Lavender essential oil is considered among the safest oils in aromatherapy, and as such can be applied undiluted to the skin.
-It has an incredibly wide range of uses and is safe for children and the elderly.
+Lavender essential oil extract is considered among the safest oils in aromatherapy and can be applied undiluted to the skin.
+It has a varied range of uses and is safe for children and the elderly.

-Use as a perfume or as you would a deodorant.
-Wear just a drop or two on your wrists or include a few drops of Lavender in any blend to quell anxiety and calm the nervous system.
+This lavender CO2 oil works as a perfume or deodorant.
+Wear just a drop or two on your wrists or add a few drops of Lavender in any blend to quell anxiety or calm the nervous system.

-Lavender also makes a wonderful addition in skin care products for all skin types due to its ability to balance the skin and soothe irritation.
-It is quite effective in combination with Helichrysum and Calendula oils for burns and bruises.
-As it can be used neat (undiluted) you can apply it to any burn where the skin is unbroken, or take the sting, itch and discomfort out of insect bites and bee stings and small cuts.
+Lavender is also a wonderful addition in skin care products for all skin types in that its ability to balance the skin and soothe irritation.
+It is very effective in combination with Helichrysum and Calendula oils for burns and bruises.
+Simply apply it directly to any burn on the skin, there is no need to dilute it.

 Lavender can be taken internally.